We have moved!

 Dr. Efthimiou said that research into targeted therapies and treatments is exploding.
 Disease-modifying biologic drugs target the immune system and slow the disease’s progress.
 These drugs are often at the core of the course of treatment and are formulated to specifically address each individual patient’s disease.
 The medications may be taken orally or intravenously.
 “Our Hospital has its own infusion center, which allows for greater continuity of care and communication,” added Dr. Efthimiou.

 “This is an exciting time in rheumatology, especially here at NYP Brooklyn Methodist.
 We are continuously working on and testing novel drugs for immune-based diseases to counteract or inhibit the cells that cause inflammation.
 Instead of merely alleviating symptoms, we are also often able to prevent the destabilizing cells from being produced to begin with.
-Under the direction of Placido Morano, M.D., our Division of Rheumatology has expanded significantly and we are able to share the new developments in the field with more and more resident physicians.”
+Our Division of Rheumatology has expanded significantly and we are able to share the new developments in the field with more and more resident physicians.”

-“Petros has been very aggressive with state-of-the-art advanced biologic therapies for patients who have lived too long with chronic pain,” said Stephen Peterson, M.D., chairman of internal medicine.
+“Petros has been very aggressive with state-of-the-art advanced biologic therapies for patients who have lived too long with chronic pain,” said the chairman of internal medicine.
 “He has really improved the patient experience for those with advanced rheumatologic disease.”

 Dr. Efthimiou believes in helping people to live life to the fullest, and practices what he preaches.
 “When I am not working I am travelling the world—I’ve just returned from the north of Italy,” he said.
 “I’m an insatiable foodie, and love music.
 In fact, I am one of the consulting physicians for the New York Philharmonic.
 Although I live in Manhattan, working in Brooklyn has allowed me to witness its renaissance, and experience how wonderful its residents can be.
 I love being able to help them.